piyushagarwal08/JU-Notes/RPA.md

 * Type of variable should be array of strings ```System.String()```

 ## Generic Value Methods
-* Certain functions inbuild i UIPATH that are helpful in type conversion are :
+* Certain functions inbuild in UIPATH that are helpful in type conversion are :
     1. Split
     2. Replace
     3. Substring